JayJamieson/goweb-boilerplate/README.md

   - [ ] get/post postgresql
 - [ ] github action to build and push image to registry
 - [ ] IaC for creating aws or google or azure container instances and - deploy
+- [ ] convert makefile to bashscript, make is bad usage here